c-2k/homestead-photo-listing/README.md

 # Homestead Photos

-> Homestead is a reimplementation of the AirBnb site's listing page.
-This repo contains the "Gallery" component for that project, which fetches photos from the database, displays them to the user via a React frontend, and allows the user to interact with those photos.
+> This repo contains the "Gallery" component for a home sharing website, which fetches photos from the database, displays them to the user via a React frontend, and allows the user to interact with those photos.

 ## Related Projects